Table of Contents

 If you're seeing your dentist regularly, you're ahead of the game.
 They will be monitoring your third molars should they need attention or removal.
 And it also doesn't hurt to start having the wisdom teeth conversation (scenarios, possibilities, etc.) once you hit your teen years.
 If a permanent tooth has not come in when expected, Dental Nursing says this may be because it is impacted.
 If you are worried about the delay, schedule a visit to your dentist who can make sure there are no complications.
 Being proactive when it comes to wisdom tooth development is crucial to ensuring quality oral health.

 When the time is right, your wisdom teeth will come in.
 And chances are, you'll need them removed.
-Talk to your dentist for any questions or concerns you may have about your wisdom teeth.
+Talk to your dentist or hygienist for any questions or concerns you may have about your wisdom teeth.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.